spatie/vue-table-component/README.md

 [![Build Status](https://img.shields.io/travis/spatie/vue-table-component/master.svg?style=flat-square)](https://travis-ci.org/spatie/vue-table-component)
 [![npm](https://img.shields.io/npm/dt/vue-table-component.svg?style=flat-square)](https://www.npmjs.com/package/vue-table-component)

+---

+🚨 **WARNING: FEATURE FREEZE** 🚨

+Version 1 of this package has become very hard to maintain due to the way it's built up.
+We also have too many feature requests, which we can't all cater too.
+We're working on v2 of this package, and won't be adding any new features or accepting feature PR's for v1.

+---

 This repo contains a Vue component that can render a filterable and sortable table.
 It aims to be very lightweight and easy to use.
 It has support for [retrieving data asynchronously and pagination](#retrieving-data-asynchronously).

 Here's an example of how you can use it: